LeonMrBonnie/altv-module-sdk-guide/articles/creating-runtime.md

 This article will explain how to create your own script runtime class.

-The script runtime class is be the main class used so that the alt:V core can communicate with your module.
+The script runtime class is the main class used by the alt:V core to communicate with your module.

 ## Table of Contents